 Estuary Management Programs

-New York's Marine District has several estuaries which are managed cooperatively by DEC with other state, local, and federal government agencies, the scientific community, and direct input from private citizens.
+New York's Marine District has five estuaries which are managed cooperatively by DEC and other state, local, and federal government agencies, the scientific community, and direct input from private citizens.
 They include:

 - The Peconic Estuary